Caulfield Racecourse in Melbourne holds some of the biggest and most anticipated horse racing events on its track that attracts punters from all over.

 One of black type races held during the autumn racing carnival in February is the Mannerism Stakes.
 Bookies and horse racing enthusiasts would like to begin the year on a positive note and make money on the contenders in the Mannerism Stakes.

 The Group 3 race is for mares four years old and over who travel a distance of 1400 metres under set weight plus penalty conditions.
-The event is hosted by Melbourne Racing Club with prize money worth $160,000 going to the fastest mare on the day.
+The event is hosted by Melbourne Racing Club with prize money worth $200,000.

 The Mannerism Stakes is scheduled on Blue Diamond Stakes day, which is a premier race day, along with other major Group 1 races like the Futurity Stakes and Oakleigh Plate as well.
 The race attracts a fine class of mares with set weight & penalties favouring the better performing types.

 However, picking a winner can often be difficult due to the strong field.
 Mares that have a good outing in the Mannerism Stakes may fancy their chances in the Gr3 Frances Tressady Stakes for mares only, which is held alongside the Group 1 Australian Guineas.
 They may also head to Flemington on Super Saturday for a chance at the Group 3 Matron Stakes, a mares only race held on the same day as the Group 1 Australian Cup.